-Dr Joshua Spier began his career in 1999, founding the music program for the annual Schoolies Festival at Victor Harbor.
+Dr Joshua Spier began his career in 1999, establishing the music program for the annual Schoolies Festival at Victor Harbor.
 After completing a Bachelor of Arts in Australian Studies and Sociology, he worked as a Community Development Officer for the City of West Torrens.
-After subsequent positions as a Youth Support Worker for Baptist Care SA, and as SA State Coordinator for TEAR Australia, Josh was appointed as Lecturer at Tabor College Adelaide where he developed and coordinated new core subjects (in community development/youth participation, sociology and youth studies) for their Bachelor of Applied Social Sciences (Youth Work).
+Subsequent positions include Youth Worker for Baptist Care SA, and SA State Coordinator for TEAR Australia.
+Former academic appointments include Lecturer at Tabor College Adelaide (2012-2014), where he developed and coordinated new core subjects in their Bachelor of Applied Social Sciences (Youth Work/Counselling).

-He completed a Master of Community Development at Deakin University in 2011, with a dissertation questioning the ontological meanings of his own teaching practice.
-After completing his dissertation with high distinction, Josh was awarded an Australian Postgraduate Award scholarship in 2012, enabling him to undertake his PhD in the School of Education at Flinders University.
-Using Heidegger’s Being and Time as an interpretive-ontological lens, his doctoral research contributed a fresh existential analysis of ‘being an educator’ in the everyday context of Australian university-based Youth Work education programs.
+After completing a Master of International and Community Development at Deakin University in 2011, Josh was awarded an Australian Postgraduate Award scholarship, enabling him to undertake his PhD at Flinders University (supervised by Professor David Giles).
+Using Heidegger’s Being and Time as an interpretive lens, Josh’s doctoral research contributed a fresh ontological analysis of ‘being an educator’ in the everyday context of Australian university-based Youth Worker education programs.

 Josh continues to perform as an accomplished musician and piano composer, with four solo releases (2002, 2005, 2007 & 2010).